briandipalma/spa-2014/workshop_part2.md

     this.innerHTML = contactsListTemplate;
     ```

+    All DOM methods can be now run on the `this` pointer.
+    For instance if you wanted to add an event listener to your element you would write.

+    ```javascript
+    this.addEventListener('event', (event) => console.log('click'));
+    ```

+4. Register the custom element

+    implementation ContactsListElement in index.html under the name spa2014-contacts-list

+5. S
     As there is no default model solution for Web Components we've had to provide our own.
     This custom element is already wired up to be notified of model changes.